ercrema/yayoi_demo/README.md

 Crema, E. R., Carrignon, S., Shoda, S., & Stevens, C. J., & Shoda, S. (202X).
 Regional demographic responses to the arrival of rice farming in prehistoric Japan.

-The repository is organised into four main directories: _data_, _analyses_, _results_, _figures_, and _src_.
+The repository is organised into five main directories: _data_, _analyses_, _results_, _figures_, _tables_, and _src_.
-The _data_ folder contains all relevant radiocarbon and settlement data, _analyses_ contains core R scripts for executing all analyses and estimates, _results_ contains R image files of all outputs, _figures_ contains all figures for the manuscript and the supplementary materials, and _src_ contains additional custom utility R functions.
+The _data_ folder contains all relevant radiocarbon and settlement data, _analyses_ contains core R scripts for executing all analyses and estimates, _results_ contains R image files of all outputs, _figures_ and _tables_ contain all figures and tables for the manuscript and the supplementary materials as well as R scripts required to generate them, and _src_ contains additional custom utility R functions.

 ## Analyses Summary